stalukder-plume/openusp/docs/DEVELOPMENT.md

 # Development Guide

-This guide covers setting up a development environment and contributing to the OpenUSP platform.
+This guide covers setting up a development environment and contributing to the OpenUSP platform following Go standard layout principles.

 ## Prerequisites

 ### Required Tools
 - **Go**: Version 1.21 or later
 - **Docker**: Version 20.10 or later
 - **Docker Compose**: Version 2.0 or later
 - **Git**: Version 2.30 or later
 - **Make**: GNU Make 4.0 or later